athomasoriginal/com.betweentwoparens/src/posts/004-reloadable-code.md

     update-event-end-dropdown!))
 ```

-You can see the above change [here](https://github.com/athomasoriginal/demo-reloadable-code/commit/c87c9b13562856191c3374ffe521c5d97875f281).
-In the next section we are going to explore more subjective goodness.
+You can see the above change [here].
+In the next section we are going to
+explore more subjective goodness.

 ## Populating Dropdown Options

-Reading [along with the code](https://github.com/athomasoriginal/demo-reloadable-code/blob/c87c9b13562856191c3374ffe521c5d97875f281/src/demo_reloadable_code/calendar.cljs#L188) in Calendar App, we have another invokation when the `ns` loads.
+Reading [along with the code] in Calendar App, we have another invocation when
+the `ns` loads.

 ```clojure
 (set! (.. start-time-dropdown -innerHTML) (time-option-list (time-range)))